Know Your Union Lingo

 Tentative Agreement

-During bargaining: when both your union bargaining committee and your employer settle on a section of your contract, you have reached a tentative agreement that allows you to move on to the next subject of bargaining.
-You work through this process until you have reached tentative agreements across your entire contract, and once you have, you and your co-workers can move to ratify it!
+During bargaining, when both your union bargaining committee and your employer settle on a section of your contract, you have reached a tentative agreement that allows you to move on to the next subject of bargaining.
+You work through this process until you have reached tentative agreements across your entire contract, and once you have, you and your coworkers vote on whether or not to approve the agreement.

 Union Bug / Label